dylpickles93/dotfiles/README.md

 ### Add or remove a file from the symlinking script
 Add the file name separated by a space in the `files` variable
 - eg) `files="bash_profile  bashrc  git-completion.bash  gitconfig"`

+### Notes
+- Due to symlinking, you can edit the actual .bash_profile file and have the dotfile bash_profile automatically update